ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-filter-list/index.md

 ## Filter Value Types

-The Filter Model maintains the type of the cell values used within the Set Filter (e.g. if the cell contains a number, the Filter Model will contain values with type number).
-Note that in previous versions the Filter Model values were converted to strings.
+The Set Filter internally maintains the original type of the cell values, but always uses strings for the keys.
+E.g. if the cell contains a number, the Filter Model will contain those numbers converted to strings, but if you specified a comparator, that would use the values with type number.
+Note that in previous versions the Filter Model values were converted to strings for everything.
 This behaviour can be replicated by setting `filterParams.convertValuesToStrings = true`, but the setting is deprecated.

 ### Complex Objects